rafaykhan-source/rafaykhan-source/README.md

 ### Hi There! 👋

-I'm Danial Khan, a rising third-year studying Computer Science (BSE) at Princeton University.
+I'm Danial Khan, a third-year studying Computer Science (BSE) at Princeton University.
 I like to automate things and develop software in the hopes of improving general quality of life.

 I have experience with software development, machine learning, data science, and finance.